edoardopilla/ecb_data_portal/README.md

 # ecb_data_portal
-Visualizations and manipulations of ECB data series
+Visualizations and manipulations of ECB data series using ECBData.